THE NEW LANDSCAPES INSTITUTE

 The relationship between city and nature eg responsive architecture, environmental design, radical landscape architecture.

 The Social City

-The human factor in urban design eg urban regeneration, adaptable and temporary architecture, surveillance technologies, data mapping, urban interventions, the economics of space.
+The human factor in urban design eg urban regeneration, adaptable and temporary architecture, surveillance technologies, data mapping, urban interventions and the economics of space.